openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/anomaly/index.rst

 Anomaly Detection
 -----------------
-Anomaly detection is the task of predicting normal and abnormal images at box level.
+Anomaly detection is the task of predicting normal and abnormal images at the box level.
 Similar to anomaly classification, a model is trained on normal images only.
 During the testing phase, the model outputs an anomaly heatmap showing the likelihood of each pixel being abnormal.
 After post-processing the heatmap, the model predicts a bounding box around the anomaly.

 Anomaly Segmentation
 --------------------